glb32/cheese/README.md

-# cheese
-cheese bot for discord

-comes with levelling system and facts;
+#Cheese
-says cheese when you say cheese
+Bot that says cheese when you say cheese

+ Project discontinued as of 5.20.2019 due to a new discord API update